ikreymer/pywb-webrecorder/README.md

 Basic Usage
 -----------

-To start, simply install with the usual `pip install -r requirements.txt` Then, run `python pywb-webrecorder.py`
+To start, simply install with `pip install -r requirements.txt` under a Python 2.7.x environment.
+Then, run `python pywb-webrecorder.py`

 The `pywb-webrecorder.py` script will start an instance of pywb, warcprox and timed cdx index updater.